eobrain/funcgo/doc/reference.md

 	=> "foobar"
 ```

-Alternatively you can call such a function in an infix format of `a  f
+Alternatively you can call such a function in an infix format
-b`.
+of `a  f  b`.
+The infix function name must be separated by double-spaces.

 ## Binary Operators and Precedence